National Conference FAQ

 Why do I have to pay to attend?

-Registration fees help pay for the costs associated with a conference of this scale, including providing necessary spaces, breakfast and lunch for registrants, and offering the highest caliber of speakers.
-We have surveyed other similar conferences and our registration fees are relatively modest compared with other large national conferences.
+Registration fees help pay for the costs associated with a conference of this scale, including providing necessary meeting spaces, meals for registrants, and offering the highest caliber of speakers.
+We have surveyed other similar conferences and our registration fees are in line with other large national conferences.
 Feedback from previous conferences tells us that many parents and professionals found it well worth the cost for what they had learned.

 Can my children attend with me?

 The National Conference is primarily designed to be an educational event for families and professionals.
-Some families opt to bring their children, however there are no specific activities organized by Apraxia Kids at the conference for children.
+Some families opt to bring their children.
+Apraxia Kids is working to offer a family fun activity on Friday after the last session with more details to come.
 Apraxia Kids also understands the difficulty of arranging for childcare for children with special needs, but unfortunately, children are not permitted to attend conference sessions so that parents and professionals may focus on what is being taught.
 The only exceptions are nursing infants under one year of age.
-However, if an infant begins to fuss or cry, it is expected that the caregiver will take the infant out of the conference session until he/she is quiet again.
+However, if an infant begins to fuss or cry, it is expected that the caregiver will take the infant out of the conference session until they are quiet again.
 Parents of infants who do not follow this guideline will be asked to leave the conference session so as not to be disruptive to others.

 How can I best prepare for attending my first Apraxia Kids conference?